curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Being enlightened is getting clearer thoughts about something you already believe, deep down.
 This statement is recursively enlightening.

-## Simulate follower story
+## Simulate me, I will follow

 *To convert a follower, prove that you can simulate them.*

-Do a thing that only a very accurate brain simulator could do.

-## Pomegranates and the ten commandments of viable purpose
+## Pomegranates and the ten commandments of worthy ideas

 *Our intuition for worthy ideas is not scientific, yet.*